opcreek/Innovate/README.md

 This project will give the ability to structure plan, implement, and test an API - skills essential for enabling future applications to communicate with others.

+## API Referrence

-## Getting Started
+### Getting Started

+- Base URL: The backend app is hosted at [Heroku](https://innorey.herokuapp.com/) - `https://innorey.herokuapp.com/`
+- Authentication: This app uses third-party authentication.
+The third party service used is **Autho**.

 ### Pre-requisite and Local Development

 The development code can be found on the Github [project repository](https://github.com/opcreek/Innovate).

-To run locally, import the psql dump file `inno.psql` locally and install the dependencies using the `requirments.txt` file.
+To run locally, import the psql dump file `inno.psql` locally and install the dependencies using the `requirements.txt` file.

 ### Backend